 Children's spiritual, moral, social and cultural development is fostered.
 Children play harmoniously together, as they are aware of their own needs and show consideration for the needs of others.
-For example, older children assist younger children when playing with the display about the sense of touch.
-Staff plan opportunities where children confidently share information about themselves and listen with interest when others share their news.
-Children talk about their brothers, sisters and family celebrations at group time.
+For example, older children assist younger children when struggling to hold the paper whilst sticking a collage.
+Children confidently share information about themselves and listen with interest when others share their news.
+This is due to staff planning opportunities for them to be together in group times and independent play.
+Children talk about family celebrations at group time.
 Well-planned, meaningful activities and resources help children become aware of similarities and differences, which in turn increases their understanding of the wider world.
 Children enjoy exploring outdoors to broaden their knowledge of the environment.
 This helps children appreciate each other's similarities and differences and gain an understanding of the lives of others.

 Partnership with parents and carers is good.
 Priority is given to getting to know children and their families well.
 This ensures children are cared for in an environment that is sensitive to their individual needs and home routines are followed.
 Parents are confident in approaching staff and regularly share their views through a suggestions box.
-Parents are kept informed about what their children are doing and learning through newsletters, photographs and the notice board.
+Parents are kept informed about what their children are doing and learning through newsletters, photographs and notice board.
 Parents and staff share daily information about the children's day.
 This encourages parents to become involved in their children's learning in meaningful ways.